Code-Institute-Submissions/deniseleechewwoon-project-4-swee...eat/README.md

 - All icons used for this site are obtained from [Fonts Awesome](https://fontawesome.com/)
 - Theme and Design of Website is inspired by [Swee tooth](https://sweettooth.qodeinteractive.com/landing-page/?utm_source=pinterest&utm_medium=pin&utm_campaign=bestwpdesign) and [Edith Patisserie](https://www.edithpatisserie.com/about-us)
 - Image Hover Effects is modified from [Mike Tricking](https://miketricking.github.io/bootstrap-image-hover/)
-- Foort is modified from [Color Lib](https://colorlib.com/wp/bootstrap-footer/)
+- Footer is modified from [Color Lib](https://colorlib.com/wp/bootstrap-footer/)
 - Icons, design and wireframe are created using [Apple Keynote](https://www.apple.com/sg/keynote/)
 - Django is learnt and taught from walkthrough by Instructor, Paul Chor from [Trent Global College](https://www.trentglobal.edu.sg/)